Emergency loans: What they are and how to get one

 How to get an emergency loan with bad credit

-It may be difficult to access a variety of emergency loans with favorable terms if you have bad or even fair credit.
-But there may be alternatives.
+It may be difficult to qualify for an emergency loan with favorable terms if you have bad or even fair credit.
+For example, while one lender may only require a minimum credit score of 300, another might require a credit score of at least 640.

 Emergency loan alternatives

-Emergency loans can help in a pinch, but they can also be expensive.
-You may want to consider options like these before you apply for an emergency loan.
+Emergency loans can help in a pinch, but they can also be expensive and hard to qualify for.
+When dealing with a financial emergency, you may want to consider other options.

 Is an emergency loan necessary?

 • What are the costs and terms of the loan?
-Ask yourself if you can realistically meet the financial requirements of the loan.
+Ask yourself whether you can realistically meet the financial requirements of the loan and whether the cost of the loan is worth it.

 • Is there an alternative for covering your unexpected costs?
 You may want to think about alternatives to an emergency loan to find the best option for your financial situation.
-For example, you could consider a credit card with a low introductory rate.
+For example, you could consider setting up a payment plan or applying for a credit card with a low introductory rate.

+Emergency loans are short-terms loans that are generally used to cover unexpected costs.
 Everyone’s financial situation is unique.
 And so are the terms of each emergency loan.
-It’s important to do a bit of research to find the best emergency loan for your situation—or to decide if an emergency loan is the best solution after all.
+It’s important to do your research to decide whether an emergency loan is the best solution.

 Related Content